celtic426/blog/_posts/2020-03-14-vscode-extensions.md

 tags: [VSCode, Extensions, Productivity]
 ---

 VSCode is the most popular code editor currently, thanks in part to its Marketplace for extensions.
-Most of the following list are universally applicable, with some specifically targeting Front End web development.
+Most of the following list is universally applicable, with some specifically targeting Front End web development.

 ## Basics